cloudamqp/lavinmq/README.md

 The exchange will also keep the message in the exchange after the message has been routed to all queue bindings.

-When a new binding get applied to the exchange additional arguments can be applied which decided if these stored messages should be routed to the new queue or not.
+When a new binding gets applied to the exchange additional arguments can be applied which decides if these stored messages should be routed to the new queue or not.
 For example, you can have a publisher that has been writing messages to a exchange for a while but you notice that no queue has been bound to that exchange.
-But since the exchange is persistent you can bind a new queue saying that all existing message in the exchange should be routed the to newly bounded queue.
+Since the exchange is persistent you can bind a new queue saying that all existing messages in the exchange should be routed the to newly bound queue.

 #### Message selection